Conni2461/book_reviews/README.md

 unter `./requirements.txt`

 ## Run backend/frontend
-After pulling repository:
+After pulling repository on Ubuntu 20.04:

 1. Install Rust for your machine. https://www.rust-lang.org/tools/install
 2. Install C compiler if not present (possibly with `sudo apt install build-essential` or `sudo apt install gcc-multilib`)
 3. Install Sqplite with `sudo apt install libsqlite3-dev`if not present
-4. `cargo run`
+4. In repository folder: `cargo run`
-5. should run on `localhost:8080`
+5. should run on `localhost:8080` in browser